What are meeting minutes?

 Who should record meeting minutes?

-The person taking meeting minutes can be a professional note-taker, such as an assistant who attends solely for the purpose of recording the meeting.
-However, meeting minutes can also be taken by one of the meeting participants.
+The person taking meeting minutes can be a professional note-taker, such as an administrative assistant who attends solely to record the meeting.
+Alternatively, a meeting participant can take the minutes.
+It’s important that the note-taker is able to quickly determine which information is pertinent and what they can leave out.

 Should meeting minutes be signed?